bowdens/react-terminal/README.md

 prompt | The prompt to show before the user's text.
 Its best to use the \u00a0 at the end of the prompt so the rendered HTML won't compress the whitespace.
 Default is "$\u00a0" | ```">\u00a0"``` style | Any styling for the component.
-Colours will be passed down to the input elements | ```{ color: "limegreen", backgroundColor: "black" } ``` motd | A string that will be displayed when the component is first rendered. | ```"Welcome to the terminal!"```
+Colours will be passed down to the input elements | ```{ color: "limegreen", backgroundColor: "black" } ``` motd | A string that will be displayed when the component is first rendered. | ```"Welcome to the terminal!"``` tabComplete | A callback that is fired whenever the tab key is pressed while the console is focussed.
+It is passed the current value and the number of tab keys pressed in a row without the value changing.
+It expects a value to be returned, either the existing value if no change is to be made, or a new value which will update the current value in the console input.
+If it is not provided the default is used, which attempts to match the input value with the programs by prefix. | ```(value, ntabs)=>{...}``` ref | A ref that provides the following properties: pushCommand which accepts a single argument (a command) that executes that command, and appendToStdout which accepts a single argument, either a string or an array of strings, which are appended to stdout.
+This allows the console to be used programatically without direct user input.

 Check out example/src/App.js for a more complete example with a working echo program.